rktjmp/lush.nvim/BUILD.md

 **`contrib.alacritty`**

-- Converts given table to an alacritty theme
+- Converts given table to an alacritty colorscheme
 - Accepts
   - a specifically shaped map, see transform for exact format.

 **`contrib.kitty`**

-- Converts given table to an kitty theme
+- Converts given table to an kitty colorscheme
 - Accepts
   - a specifically shaped map, see transform for exact format.

 **`contrib.wezterm`**

-- Converts given table to an wezterm theme
+- Converts given table to an wezterm colorscheme
 - Accepts
   - a specifically shaped map, see transform for exact format.